 They maintains relationships with family and positive friends, even in difficult times

 They define who they are without giving in to what their peers or the culture thinks they should be.

-Should you need help finding boarding schools, ranch for teens, boys boarding schools, therapeutic programs, residential treatment centers or boarding schools with therapy, please let us know.
+Should you need help finding private therapeutic schools, affordable therapeutic boarding schools, boarding schools with therapy, therapeutic ranches, residential treatment centers or ranch for troubled teenagers, please let us know.
 The best therapeutic programs and schools provide treatment for troubled teens.
 This site includes a list of best therapeutic boarding schools, best residential treatment programs for teens, best wilderness programs, outdoor therapeutic and adventure therapy programs, and programs working with troubled teens.
 Boarding Schools, Emotional Growth Schools and Therapeutic Boarding Schools provide supervision and counseling for at-risk teenage boys and girls.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavior issues, are highly structured, and they offer recreational and adventure activities for troubled teens.
 If you are searching for troubled youth homes, troubled teen schools or troubled teen boarding schools, you have found a list of them.
 Homes for troubled teens and boarding schools for teens don’t typically offer teen counseling and therapy, but these programs do.
 Among the top therapeutic schools, our list of therapeutic boarding schools shows the best therapeutic schools with counseling – also referred to as “schools for troubled teens”.
 Some troubled teen schools, residential treatment programs for teens and residential treatment centers can be affordable.
 These boarding schools can help your teenager who is defiant, breaking laws, or otherwise having bad behavior.